DecentralizeJustice/anonymousLocker/README.md

 This is the repo for Anon Shop.
+This software is licensed under the MIT License.